-Time spent on machine for the execution of software in order to produce the desired output is the second factor, for predictive models and Metrics under various restrictions (e.g. [10, 11]).
+Two main components make up the time to solution metric.
+The first component is the human effort/calendar time required to develop and tune the software.
+The second component is the amount of machine time required to execute the software to produce the desired result.
+Metrics and even predictive models have already been developed for measuring the code performance part of that equation, under various constraints (e.g. [10, 11]).
 However, little empirical work has been done to date to study the human effort required to implement those solutions.
 Only a handful of empirical studies have been run to examine factors influencing variables such as development time [12] or the difficulties encountered during HPC development [13].
 Some authors have commented that "little work has been done to evaluate HPC systems' usability or to develop criteria for such evaluations"[13].
 As a result, many of the practical decisions about development language and approach are currently made based on anecdote, "rules of thumb," or personal preference.
 Several prior studies[14, 15] have used lines of code as the principal metric to determine effort required to compare parallel programming models with the assumption that fewer lines of code implies less effort.

-The challenges faced by current and future-generation large-scale systems include: 1) Frequency wall: inability to follow past frequency scaling trends due to power and thermal limitations, 2) Memory wall: inability to support a coherent uniform-memory access model with reasonable performance thereby leading to severe no uniformities in latency and bandwidth for accessing data in different parts of the system, and 3) Scalability wall: inability to utilize all levels of available parallelism in the system, e.g., clusters, SMPs, multiple cores on a chip, co-processors, SMT, and SIMD levels.
+The challenges faced by current and futuregeneration large-scale systems include: 1) Frequency wall: inability to follow past frequency scaling trends due to power and thermal limitations, 2) Memory wall: inability to support a coherent uniform-memory access model with reasonable performance thereby leading to severe no uniformities in latency and bandwidth for accessing data in different parts of the system, and 3) Scalability wall: inability to utilize all levels of available parallelism in the system, e.g., clusters, SMPs, multiple cores on a chip, coprocessors, SMT, and SIMD levels.
 It is now common wisdom that the ongoing increase in complexity of large-scale parallel systems to address these challenges has been accompanied by a decrease in software productivity for developing, debugging, and maintaining applications for such machines [16].
 This is a serious problem because current trends for next generation systems, including SMP on-a-chip and tightly coupled "blade" servers, indicate that these complexities will be faced not just by programmers for large-scale parallel systems, but also by mainstream application developers.